jaanga/jaanga.github.io/demo/mm/design-notes.md

 It is easy with computers to group similar items in perfectly arranged pies and stacks.
 It is equally easy to group items like humans do.
 So do it the human way.

+Is it better to have several 10 to 20 second clips than to have a single one minute clip?
+Perhaps getting you to push the buttons to continue make things feel mpre interactive...